APLMOOC/APLMOOC/docs/course/ch2/part1.md

 All this does is print whatever is assigned to it to the screen.
 The developers of APL picked this because it looks kinda like a (arguably, vertical) computer monitor.

-!!! info "Typing the quad operator `⎕`"
+!!! note "Typing the quad operator `⎕`"

       Prefix method: <kbd>PREFIX</kbd> <kbd>L</kbd>